 There are two different species of Rhinos’ in Kenya and both of the species are considered to be an endangered species and so they are protected.
 The species are black and white rhino which does not have anything to do with their color.
 The black Rhino is actually grey in color, and the white rhino gets its name from a mispronunciation of a Dutch word WIDJ for wide referring to its upper lip.

 - -The difference between the white and black rhino is the shape of their upper lip, wide square shaped for white, and pointed or hooked for black rhino.

 Wildebeest is the most abundant game animal in Kenya especially in Masai Mara, where they migrate in hundreds of thousands.
 They belong to the family of cows and so they are hoofed herbivores.
 The wildebeest are popular due to their migration which is caused by, food, water, predators and one strange factor phosphorus.
 They usually give birth during the same period within a span of about 3weeks resulting hundreds of calves being born at the same time.

 Zebras are familiar to many people due to their distinctive black and white stripe.
 They belong to the horse family, and actually walk, trot and gallop like horses, you would be tempted to ride them but they have never been domesticated.
 They are widely spread in many of the game park and reserves in Kenya, and they are social animal always grazing in herds a fact that makes them easy to spot while on a safari.

-The Giraffes like the zebras have a beautiful skin but unlike zebras that are striped the Giraffes are spot, and their spots are more like fingerprints no two individuals have the same pattern.
+The Giraffes like the zebras have beautiful skin but unlike zebras that are striped the Giraffes are spotted. an interesting finding shows that their spots are more like fingerprints since no two individuals have the same pattern.
 Giraffes are the world tallest mammals, and in Kenya, there are three different species.